lexibank/tlopo/out/vol3/chapter2.md

 #### 3.2.2.
 Secondary lowland rain forest

 [Henderson & Hancock](../sources/HendersonandHancock1988) ([1988](../sources/HendersonandHancock1988): 323) give an account of the regrowth sequence in the Solomons.
-Secondary rain forest trees tend to be more light-demanding species, which include Acalypha grandis, Alphitonia incana, Hibiscus tiliaceus, Macaranga species, Melochia umbellata, Pipturus argenteus and Schleinitzia novo-guineensis, alongside planted species of M usa and Heliconia.
+Secondary rain forest trees tend to be more light-demanding species, which include Acalypha grandis, Alphitonia incana, Hibiscus tiliaceus, Macaranga species, Melochia umbellata, Pipturus argenteus and Schleinitzia novo-guineensis, alongside planted species of Musa and Heliconia.
 As the fallow progresses, they lose their dominance to species typical of older regrowth such as Falcataria moluccana, Cananga odorata, Ficus species, Kleinhovia hospita, Rhus taitensis and Trichospermum psilocladum, along with the breadfruit and the mango and treeferns like Cyathea brackenridgei and C. lunulata.
 Gingers occur in the shrub layer, along with the palms Areca catechu and Caryota rumphiana.
 Finally, some of the large tree species of primary forest return, especially Pometia pinnata and Vitex cofassus.

 [Mueller-Dombois & Fosberg](../sources/MuellerDomboisandFosberg1998) ([1998](../sources/MuellerDomboisandFosberg1998): 63) describe forest regrowth in Bougainville, but their stages are less clearly delineated than Henderson & Hancock's.
 Regrowth vegetation includes wild varieties of cultivated plants, along with Heliconia indica, gingers, Caryota palms, grasses (Imperata cylindrica, Paspalum, Pennisetum macrostachyum), Kleinhovia hospita, Hibiscus tiliaceus, and species of Macaranga and Ficus ([Mueller-Dombois & Fosberg 1998](../sources/MuellerDomboisandFosberg1998): 63).
-Important secondary growth is dominated by species of Glochidion, Macaranga and Mallotus, along with species of Trema, Alphitonia, Casuarina, Trichospermum and Hibiscus, and the species Leucaena leucocephala, Kleinhovia hospita, Paraserianthes falcataria, M elanolepis multiglandulosa and Burckella obovata.
+Important secondary growth is dominated by species of Glochidion, Macaranga and Mallotus, along with species of Trema, Alphitonia, Casuarina, Trichospermum and Hibiscus, and the species Leucaena leucocephala, Kleinhovia hospita, Paraserianthes falcataria, Melanolepis multiglandulosa and Burckella obovata.
 There are also primary forest trees that have not been removed: Canarium and Barringtonia species, breadfruit and Pangium edule.
 In older secondary forest Cananga, Endospermum, Canarium, Euodia, Laportea and Sterculia occur (Paijmans 1976: 59).

 <a id="p-32"></a>